-DCCED has worked closely with the Department of Military and Veterans Affairs (DMVA)/Division of Homeland Security & Emergency Management (DHS&EM) on the development and maintenance of the State of Alaska Hazard Mitigation Plan 2018.
-(Reference 11) Chapter 9, Mitigation Strategy, addresses resiliency.
-The Municipality of Anchorage has a FEMA approved All Hazards Mitigation Plan.
-(Reference 12) Chapter 5, Mitigation Strategy, addresses resiliency.
-The Matanuska-Susitna Borough received approval from FEMA on their Hazard Mitigation Plan on March 21, 2021.
-(Reference 13) The Kenai Peninsula Borough received FEMA approval on their Hazard Mitigation Plan on December 18, 2019.
-(Reference 14) As required by FEMA, each of these plans address mitigation measures and resilience to natural hazards within their jurisdiction.
+DCCED has worked closely with DMVA/DHS&EM on development and maintenance of State of Alaska Hazard Mitigation Plan 2018.
+(IV Reference 11) Chapter 9, Mitigation Strategy, addresses resiliency.
+Municipality of Anchorage has a FEMA approved All Hazards Mitigation Plan.
+(IV Reference 12) Chapter 5, Mitigation Strategy, addresses resiliency.
+Matanuska-Susitna Borough received approval from FEMA on their Hazard Mitigation Plan on March 21, 2021.
+(IV Reference 13) Kenai Peninsula Borough received FEMA approval on their Hazard Mitigation Plan on December 18, 2019.
+(IV Reference 14) As required by FEMA, each of these plans address mitigation measures and resilience to natural hazards within their jurisdiction.

-For example, the State of Alaska has the following Earthquake Action Items:
+For example, State of Alaska has the following Earthquake Action Items:

-- Continue the State Hazard Mitigation Advisory Commission; - Encourage communities to adopt the most current International Building Codes (IBC); - Require all State facilities be designed and constructed IAW current IBC; - Require and enforce IBC seismic codes in all construction projects receiving State and/or Federal funds. - Encourage all communities to adopt current IBC for residential construction. - Continue earthquake safety education and preparedness in Alaska's schools. - Encourage non-structural mitigation and preparedness activities.
+- Continue the State Hazard Mitigation Advisory Committee; - Encourage communities to adopt the most current International Building Codes (IBC); - Require all State facilities be designed and constructed IAW current IBC; - Require and enforce IBC seismic codes in all construction projects receiving State and/or Federal funds. - Encourage all communities to adopt current IBC for residential construction. - Continue earthquake safety education and preparedness in Alaska's schools. - Encourage non-structural mitigation and preparedness activities.